 Pro Tips to Beat the Chill

-- Drive smoother and slower to conserve energy.
+- Drive Smoothly: Accelerate gently and avoid high speeds to conserve energy.

 Should You Be Worried?